 Walt Disney modeled the Cinderella castle after Neuschwanstein and with good reason, it’s very beautiful and the setting is both dramatic and magical.
-Even in the winter time it’s just as pretty to visit, not only for the castle but also for the views overlooking the valley below and beyond.
+Even in the winter it’s just as pretty to visit, not only for the castle but also for the views overlooking the valley below and beyond.

 When Should you Visit?

-By the time we walked up and I got all my shots of Neuschwanstein the ticket line grew so much that it was down the street on the sidewalk.
-It would’ve taken about two hours just to get through that line, and that was at around 12:30pm.
+In December (at around 11am) there was a small queue for tickets with a guided tour.
+By the time we walked up and I got all my shots of Neuschwanstein, the ticket line grew so much that it was down the street on the sidewalk.
+It would have taken about two hours just to get through the line, and that was at around 12:30pm.

-Can you drive to the castle?
+Can you drive up to the castle?

 If you want to see Marienbrücke bridge (Mary’s bridge), which provides stunning views of the castle and the entire area surrounding it as well, you do not need a ticket.
 There is a separate trail around the side of the castle that takes you to the bridge.

-The bridge is very high up and I’ve read from many people that in summer months that little bridge gets crowded and quite scary, as the wooden planks don’t seem too sturdy.
+The bridge is really high up and I’ve read from many people that in summer months that little bridge gets crowded and quite scary, as the wooden planks don’t seem too sturdy.
 It’s so high up that I started getting a bit dizzy from the height.

 There is a waterfall on one side of the bridge and has colorful pools of water that form below the bridge.
 The shining gem is of course the castle and when we walked to it the bridge only had four other people on it so we lucked out!
 I think I would’ve been nervous if there was a tour group crowding the walkway.

 It’s really a sight to take in and I think is the absolute best part of the trip!

 A Little Bit of History…